motiv-labs/janus/README.md

 ## Getting Started

 After you have *janus* up and running we need to setup our first proxy.
-Everything that we want to do on the gateway we do it through a REST API, since all endpoints are protected we need to login first.
+Everything that we want to do on the gateway we do it through a REST API, since all endpoints are protected, we need to login first.

 ```sh
 http -v --json POST localhost:8080/login username=admin password=admin
 ```

-The username and password are defined in a enviroment variable called `ADMIN_USERNAME` and `ADMIN_PASSWORD`, it defaults to *admin*/*admin*.
+The username and password are defined in an environmental variable called `ADMIN_USERNAME` and `ADMIN_PASSWORD`.
+It defaults to *admin*/*admin*.

 <p align="center">
   <a href="http://g.recordit.co/dDjkyDKobL.gif">